FloSchuberth/FloSchuberth/README.md

 ### Hi there 👋

-I am researcher in the field of structural equation modeling.
+I am a researcher in the field of quantitative methods.
+Particularly, I am studying structural equation modeling (SEM) and how composites can be used.

 <!--
 **FloSchuberth/FloSchuberth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.